Kate is a former veterinarian's assistant of five years. She maintains a passion for training and caring for dogs of all types.

 Originally bred as guard dogs, Doberman Pinschers are marvelous and striking creatures who, with careful breeding, have transformed into reliable and loyal family pets.
-If you're lucky to share your home with a "Dobie," then here are 7 common health concerns in this breed to look out for.
-Here's what to do if you think your dog might have one of them.
+If you're lucky to share your home with a "Dobie," then you should know about the seven health concerns that are common in this breed.

 Dilated Cardiomyopathy (DCM), which is a fancy medical way of saying an "enlarged heart," is a condition during which the heart muscle becomes progressively thicker and weaker (resulting in heart and respiratory failure).

 Symptoms of this condition aren't always obvious, but here's what to look out for in your pup:

 Your vet might perform an echocardiogram to get clues into whether or not your dog has DCM, but the best way for them to reach a diagnosis is through an ultrasound of the heart.
 If your dog ends up with a DCM diagnosis, then you and your vet will sit down and talk about the best way to care for your dog while keeping him as comfy as possible.

 Regular veterinary examinations may help catch and treat this disease, improving and possibly extending life.
 This is an area of ongoing and vigorous research as scientists and veterinarians search for specific genetic markers and new treatments.